ivangfv/sfhacks18-project/README.md

 # TrackMasterBot
-A Bot made using the Telegram API with Node.js and Express.js.
+A Bot made using the Telegram API with Node.js and Express.js which gathers data from a hardware attached with Arduino LDR, GPS, and temperature sensors in order to provide real-time information about some product inside a crate.
 It did not really worked out the way we planned it.

 ## Instructions on how to use